nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 *Figure Archive-4.
 Activity diagram representation of the general flow of unarchiving of an employee in tCheck*

-User can unarchive an already-archived employee(modeled as `person` in the code) by entering the `c-unarchive INDEX ` command.
+User can unarchive an already-archived employee(modeled as `Person` in the code) by entering the `c-unarchive INDEX ` command.
 The following steps describe how this behavior is implemented:

 Step 1: The user unarchives a `Person` in the current observable `PersonList` with command `c-unarchive 1`. `UnarchiveCommand` is created with the parsed arguments, and executed.